Icaro-pavani/projeto19-drivenpass/README.md

 ## 🏁 Running the application

-This project was created using [Node.js](https://nodejs.org/en/download/) and [PostgresSQL](https://www.postgresql.org/) as database.
+This project was created using TypeScript, [Node.js](https://nodejs.org/en/download/) and [PostgresSQL](https://www.postgresql.org/) as database.
 So, make sure do you have the last version of [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) running localy.

 Start cloning this repository in you local machine: